tskit-dev/tutorials/_sources/phylogen.md

 (sec_phylogen_node_time)=
 ### Nodes must have times

-Perhaps the most noticable different between a {program}`tskit` tree and the encoding of trees in other phylogenetic libraries is that {program}`tskit` does not explicitly store branch lengths.
+Perhaps the most noticeable difference between a {program}`tskit` tree and the encoding of trees in other phylogenetic libraries is that {program}`tskit` does not explicitly store branch lengths.
 Instead, each node has a *time* associated with it.
 Branch lengths can therefore be found by calculating the difference between the time of a node and the time of its parent node.

-Since nodes *must* have a time, {program}`tskit` trees aways have these (implicit) branch lengths.
-To represent a tree ("cladogram") in which the branch lengths are not meaningful, the {attr}`TreeSequence.time_units` of a tree sequence can be specified as `"uncalibrated"` (see below)
+Since nodes *must* have a time, {program}`tskit` trees always have implicit branch lengths.
+To represent a tree ("cladogram") in which the branch lengths are not meaningful, the {attr}`TreeSequence.time_units` of a tree sequence can be specified as `"uncalibrated"` (see below).

 Another implication of storing node times rather than branch lengths is that {program}`tskit` trees are always directional (i.e. they are "rooted").
-The reason that {program}`tskit` stores times of nodes (rather than e.g. genetic distances between them) is to ensure temporal consistency.
-In particular it makes it impossible for a node to be an ancestor of a node in one tree, and a descendant of the same node in another tree in the tree sequence.
+The reason that {program}`tskit` stores node times (rather than e.g. genetic distances between them) is to ensure temporal consistency.
+In particular, it makes it impossible for one node to be an ancestor of another node in one tree, and a descendant of that same node in another tree in the tree sequence.
 This is of critical importance when extending the concept of genetic ancestry to {ref}`sec_phylogen_multiple_trees` along a genome.